wpmetabox/docsv2/docs/tutorials/change-rss-content.md

 The custom fields’ values are shown.
 Next is to include them in the RSS feed.

-## Step 3: Add the values of custom fields to the rss feed
+## 3. Adding the values of custom fields to the rss feed

 Go to the `functions.php` file and add this code:
 ```